- Python Basics

 print("Hey!\nHow are you?")

 gets executed.
-Before telling anything further, let's create another program:
+Before saying anything further, let's create another program:

-Now this time, the program produces following output:
+This time, the program produces the following output:

 print("Hey!\nHow are you?")

-gets skipped for its execution by the compiler, only because of # (hash symbol) added before the statement.
-These are just some demo programs, shows how to comment the thing in a Python source code.
-Let's create another program, that uses comment to describe each and every step of the program:
+gets skipped for execution by the compiler only because of the # (hash symbol) added before the statement.
+These are just some demo programs that show how to comment something in Python source code.
+Let's create another program that uses comments to describe some steps of the program:

-The snapshot given below shows the sample run of above program, with user input 12 and 34 as first and second number:
+The snapshot given below shows the sample run of the above program, with user inputs 12 and 34 as the first and second numbers:

-See how comment can be useful sometime to provide in-program description of all the codes.
-If you remove all the # (hash symbol) to un-comment the thing from above program.
-That is, if above program gets replaced with:
+See how comments can be useful sometimes to provide in-program descriptions of all the codes.
+If you remove all the # (hash symbol) to uncomment the thing from the above program, That is, if the above program gets replaced with:

 Then the un-comment part also gets executed by the compiler.
-And you'll must see some syntax error message in this case, as shown in the snapshot given below:
+And you'll see some syntax error messages in this case, as shown in the snapshot given below:

-So it is proved that comments are ignored by compiler.
-Now let's talk about multi-line comment, then will summarize all the thing.
+So it is proven that comments are ignored by the compiler.
+Now let's talk about multi-line comments, and then I will summarize everything.

 ''' This is a multi-line comment in Python ''' print("Hey\nHow're You?") """ This is also a multi-line comment in Python """